joe-scotto/scottokeebs/Extras/ScottoCaps/Scooped/Readme.md

 # ScottoCaps (Scooped)

-Scooped Cherry MX keycaps designed for FDM 3D printing.
+Scooped Cherry MX and Choc keycaps designed for FDM 3D printing.
 The legend variant of these are specifically designed for a printer capable of dual extrusion, you cannot print the legends on a single extruder printer.
 I recommend putting the back of the keycap towards the build plate.
 By doing this, you'll hide any texture on the back of the cap where it won't be as visible.

 -   **Legends:** SF Pro Rounded
 -   **Legend Height:** ~6mm
 -   **Legend Depth:** 1.6mm
 -   **Blank Scoop:** 1.0mm
--   **Keycap Dimensions:** 18x18x7.3mm
+-   **Keycap Dimensions:** 18.3x18.3x7.4mm (17.5x16.5x4.8mm or 17.5x17.5x4.8mm)
--   **Keycap Spacing:** 0.75mm
+-   **Keycap Spacing:** 0.75mm (0.50mm Choc)
 -   **Corner Fillet:** 1.25mm
 -   **Top Fillet:** 0.625mm